bchao1/Anime-Face-Dataset/README.md

 </p>

 ## Disclaimer
 This dataset should only be used for educational purposes.
+Please cite me or this repo if you use this dataset in your projects, research papers, and etc.

 ## Author
 Mckinsey666